Quick/Quick/Documentation/NimbleAssertions.md

 # Clearer Tests Using Nimble Assertions

-When code doesn't work the way its supposed to, unit tests should make it **clear** exactly what's wrong.
+When code doesn't work the way it's supposed to, unit tests should make it **clear** exactly what's wrong.

-Take the following function, which given a bunch of monkeys, only returns the silly monkeys in the bunch:
+Take the following function which, given a bunch of monkeys, only returns the silly monkeys in the bunch:

 ```swift